JaipurInsider.com

 City Palace

-Activities: Palace tour, museum visit, photography
+Activities: Palace tour, museum galleries, people watching in courtyards

 Hawa Mahal

-Activities: Photography, heritage walk, architecture tour
+Activities: Photography, heritage walk, rooftop views of the city

 Jantar Mantar

-Activities: Astronomical learning, photography, guided tours
+Activities: Astronomy learning, photography, guided tours (highly recommended)

 Jal Mahal